-Program Planning is how the League engages our grassroots members to set the vision and direction of the League.
+The League engages our grassroots members to set the vision and direction of the League using a process called Program Planning.
 All League action and advocacy is based on our policy positions.
 Each year, members are asked to review our position statements and make recommendations: to retain the positions, update them, or take on a new study of a topic we don’t yet cover with our positions.
 Program Planning discussions also help local leagues elevate themes for community education events or topics that could be important for local advocacy.

 Why We Do Program Planning

-The League can have an impact on many important issues.
-Program planning enables League members to help decide where we could be most effective and which issues most deserve our time and efforts.
+Program planning enables League members to help decide where we can be most effective and which issues deserve our time and efforts.

 For the League, “program” means “those issues impacted by government and chosen by members for concerted study and action.”